Aadya178/UNICEF-Global-School-Dropouts/README.md

 > * Educational Level
 > don't have a significant impact on the Total dropout rate.

 > The analysis shows that the students' gender, living conditions and financial wellness are crucial to determine the total dropout rates and are hence the key areas for development.
-While the golbal regions and educational level along with other factors are not very important.
+While the global regions and the educational level along with other factors are not very important.
 >
 > Thus, the government authorities and related organizations should strive to educate children from different backgrounds alike.
 >